amoe/sinew/README.md

     lein run -m sinew.add-to-db

+Typical use looks something like this:

+    amoe@steenvlieg $ lein run -m sinew.add-to-db  ~/AboutBan1935.mp4 AboutBan1935 archive-video
+    {:description ""}
+    "Complete presentation of the banana industry from the clearing of the jungle and the planting to the shipment of the fruit to the American markets."
+    ("Agriculture: Bananas" "Central America")
+    Will force:
+    Moving to file: /home/amoe/sinew-pool/archive-video/AboutBan1935.mp4

 ## Options

 You have to configure it before it will work.
 It expects to find a file at